ErencanPelin/Erens-2D-Framework-For-Unity/README.md

 # Eren's 2D Framework Documentation

-<ins>It is recommended you do not modify any code inside the package unless in very specific circumstances</ins>

-The package was designed to only expose the code & features which should be edited.
-Changing anything else may cause unexpected behaviours and stop the package from working properly.

 Basic setup documentation can be found below, refer to the following links for more detailed documentation.
  - Third party License info can be found in [Third Party Notices](Third%20Party%20Notices.md)
  - Recent changes can be viewed in the [Change Log](CHANGELOG.md).
  - For support, please contact <u>[erenp.business@gmail.com](https://erenp.business@gmail.com)</u>
 <br><br>

+> [!CAUTION]
+> It is recommended you do not modify any code inside the package except in very specific circumstances.
+The package was designed to only expose the code & features which should be edited.
+>
+> Changing anything else may cause unexpected behaviours and stop the package from working properly.

+> [!tip]
 >### What's inside?
 >- This package contains ready-made assets & over 50 script components which you can easily drag & drop onto GameObjects.
 Every component has been set up to